5 takeaways as the Canucks confirm their opening day roster

 5) This last takeaway can be seen more as general housekeeping rather than making any particular point.
 To begin with, the Canucks re-acquired Jiri Patera off the waiver wire on Monday, and they were able to assign him to Abbotsford as they were the only team to put a claim in for the goalie.

 Second, defenceman Erik Brannstrom who was acquired by the Canucks as part of the Poolman trade, has also been assigned to Abbotsford after clearing waivers.
-Finally, it's good to see Mark Friedman on the opening day roster, as they was genuine concern he might have to be placed on waivers with everything else which was happening surrounding the team.
+Finally, it's good to see Mark Friedman on the opening day roster, as there was genuine concern he might have to be placed on waivers with everything else which was happening surrounding the team.